xxxyu-ai/Azure-Hybrid-Mission-Readiness/AZ-104/LAB_04-Implement_Virtual_Networking.md

 - **Subnet Isolation:** By dividing services into subnets from the start, we prepare the environment for granular security controls (NSGs), ensuring that database traffic can be strictly isolated from shared services.
 - **Reserved IPs:** In Azure, 5 IP addresses per subnet are reserved for management.
 I accounted for this in the planning to ensure sufficient capacity for host resources.
 - **Avoiding Overlap:** As a best practice, I ensured these ranges do not overlap with other corporate networks, a critical requirement for future VNet Peering or VPN connections.

+---

+## Task 2: Create a Virtual Network and Subnets via ARM Template

+In this task, I practiced the "reusability" aspect of Infrastructure as Code.
+By taking an exported template from a production-like environment (CoreServicesVnet) and performing a bulk-replace of key identifiers, I rapidly deployed a separate networking stack for manufacturing operations.

+---

+### Implementation Steps
+1. **Template Customization:**
+   - Used a text editor to perform a global search-and-replace on the exported `template.json`.
+   - **VNet Identity:** Replaced `CoreServicesVnet` with `ManufacturingVnet`.
+   - **IP Space:** Shifted the address space from `10.20.0.0/16` to `10.30.0.0/16`.
+2. **Subnet Re-segmentation:**
+   - Updated subnet names to `SensorSubnet1` and `SensorSubnet2`.
+   - Assigned new CIDR blocks: `10.30.20.0/24` and `10.30.21.0/24`.
+3. **Parameter Synchronization:** Updated the `parameters.json` file to align with the new VNet naming convention.
+4. **Automated Deployment:** Deployed the modified template using the **Custom Deployment** feature in the Azure Portal.
+5. **Verification:** Confirmed that the `ManufacturingVnet` was successfully isolated in `az104-rg4` with the intended IP configuration.

+---

+## Evidence
+> **[Paste screenshot here]**
+> *Capture the 'Virtual Networks' list showing both CoreServicesVnet and ManufacturingVnet side-by-side.*

+---

+## Professional Insight
+- **The "Clone" Workflow:** This task simulates a high-pressure real-world scenario where an administrator must replicate a complex environment in a different region or for a different department.
+- **CIDR Strategy:** By incrementing the second octet (10.**20**.x.x to 10.**30**.x.x), I maintained a clean, non-overlapping IP schema, which is a prerequisite for seamless VNet Peering in the future.
+- **Efficiency:** Leveraging existing JSON artifacts reduces manual entry errors and ensures that organizational standards (like subnet naming conventions) are preserved across the enterprise.

+---

+## Task 3: Configure Communication between an ASG and an NSG

+In this task, I implemented advanced network security controls by combining **Application Security Groups (ASG)** and **Network Security Groups (NSG)**.
+This approach allows for "Identity-based" security rules rather than relying solely on static IP addresses, which is essential for dynamic cloud environments.

+---

+### Implementation Steps
+1. **ASG Creation:**
+   - Created an Application Security Group named `asg-web`.
+   - *Purpose:* This acts as a logical container for web servers, allowing me to apply rules to multiple VMs simultaneously.
+2. **NSG Deployment & Association:**
+   - Deployed a Network Security Group named `myNSGSecure`.
+   - Associated this NSG with the `SharedServicesSubnet` within `CoreServicesVnet`.
+This ensures all resources in that subnet are governed by the same security baseline.
+3. **Inbound Rule Configuration (Allow ASG):**
+   - Created a high-priority rule (`Priority: 100`) named `AllowASG`.
+   - **Logic:** Allowed TCP traffic on ports `80` (HTTP) and `443` (HTTPS) specifically from the `asg-web` source.
+4. **Outbound Rule Configuration (Deny Internet):**
+   - Created a rule named `DenyInternetOutbound` with `Priority: 4096`.
+   - **Logic:** Set the Destination to the `Internet` Service Tag and the Action to `Deny`.
+This overrides the default Azure rule that allows outbound internet access.

+---

+## Evidence
+> **[Paste screenshot here]**
+> *Capture the 'Inbound security rules' and 'Outbound security rules' blades of myNSGSecure.
+Highlighting the 'AllowASG' and 'DenyInternetOutbound' rules is essential.*

+---

+## Professional Insight
+- **Identity-based Security:** By using an ASG as a source in the NSG rule, I've simplified management.
+If new web servers are added to the environment, I simply associate them with the `asg-web` group, and they automatically inherit the correct firewall rules without needing an IP change.
+- **Micro-segmentation:** Associating the NSG at the subnet level provides a strong security boundary.
+The `DenyInternetOutbound` rule is a critical "Zero Trust" practice, preventing potential malware from communicating with external Command & Control (C2) servers.
+- **Service Tags:** Using the `Internet` service tag instead of specific IP ranges demonstrates a modern approach to cloud security, allowing Azure to manage the vast and changing list of public IP addresses on my behalf.

+---

+## Task 4: Configure Public and Private Azure DNS Zones

+In this final task of Lab 04, I implemented name resolution services using Azure DNS.
+I configured both a Public DNS zone for internet-facing resolution and a Private DNS zone for secure, internal resolution within the virtual network.

+---

+### Implementation Steps

+#### 1. Public DNS Zone Configuration
+- **Creation:** Deployed a public DNS zone for `contoso.com`.
+- **Record Management:** Added an **A record** named `www` pointing to a placeholder IP address (`10.1.1.4`).
+- **Validation:** - Identified the four authoritative Name Servers (NS) assigned by Azure.
+  - Performed an `nslookup` via the command line to verify that `www.contoso.com` correctly resolves to the assigned IP using Azure's name servers.

+#### 2. Private DNS Zone Configuration
+- **Creation:** Deployed a Private DNS zone named `private.contoso.com`.
+- **VNet Linking:** Established a **Virtual Network Link** named `manufacturing-link` to the `ManufacturingVnet`.
+This step is critical as it enables resources within that specific VNet to resolve names defined in this private zone.
+- **Internal Records:** Added a record for `sensorvm` (`10.1.1.4`) to simulate internal name resolution for manufacturing devices.

+---

+## Evidence
+> **[Paste screenshot here]**
+> *Capture the 'Recordsets' view of both the Public DNS zone (showing the www record) and the Private DNS zone (showing the sensorvm record and the VNet Link status).*

+---

+## Professional Insight
+- **Hybrid DNS Strategy:** Understanding the distinction between public and private zones is vital for security.
+Private DNS ensures that internal server names (like database or sensor endpoints) are never exposed to the public internet, reducing the attack surface.
+- **VNet Integration:** The 'Virtual Network Link' is the bridge that makes Private DNS functional.
+Without this link, even if a record exists, the VMs in the network would be unable to find the private zone.
+- **Global Availability:** Azure DNS leverages a global network of name servers, ensuring high availability and low-latency name resolution for public-facing applications.